AdaCore/training_material/courses/ada_essentials/040_statements/06-loop_statements.rst

 * The type can be implicit

    - As long as it is clear for the compiler
-   - Warning: same name can belong to several enums
+   - Warning: same identifier can belong to several enums

 .. container:: latex_environment scriptsize